-At the close of the service, I moved over to the familiar group of people I typically listened in on and I boldly introduced my mom and her boyfriend.
+At the close of the service, I began chatting with a family near us while my mom and her boyfriend chatted with others.
+They eventually came towards me and I boldly introduced my mom and her boyfriend.
 The scene plays over in my head now and my goodness how I wish I could throw water on the fire that fueled my boldness!
 My mom’s boyfriend was insulted by my introduction and chastised me for being so very impertinent in front of everyone.
 It really killed the mood.

 My mom cut her off before she could finish and took this comment as a critique of her parenting.
 She quickly made some reply defending herself and her parenting and allowing her child to go to a “so-called Christian church” by herself.

 It got ugly very quickly.
 My mom insulted them, voices got raised, I checked out in the tension totally confused and wishing it would all end and wondering how it had gone so wrong.
 Eventually, in that state, my mom yanked my arm and marched us out of the church.
 She sat in the front seat indignantly marveling at the nerve of a bunch of strangers to her boyfriend who marveled at my nerve of introduction and didn’t anyone know he had been an elder at his past church?